Nagaraja-Kamatar/LaslesVPN/README.md

 Experience a visually appealing and user-friendly design on various devices.
 The website is optimized for desktops, tablets, and mobile phones.

-5. Search Functionality
-Use the search bar to find specific flowers or browse by occasion.
-The website provides quick and efficient results, making it easy to find the perfect floral arrangement.

-6. Responsive Design
-Experience a visually appealing and user-friendly design on various devices.
-The website is optimized for desktops, tablets, and mobile phones.